-The CEO provides leadership in updating the College's Principles of Community (IV.B-27).
-The principles articulate guidelines and values for the college community.
-Foundational values include diversity, purposefulness, openness, and justice (IV.B-28).
+The CEO provides leadership in updating the College's Principles of Community (IV.B-30) that articulate guidelines and values of the college community.
+Foundational values include diversity, purposefulness, openness, and justice.
 These principles are a meant to be a living document and are periodically revised.
-Copies of these principles are posted throughout the campus and are meant to guide college standards of operation and behavior.
+Copies of these principles are posted throughout the campus to guide college standards of operation and behavior.

-Each year, the CEO sets goals for the district (IV.B-29).
+Each year, the CEO sets goals for the district (IV.B-31).
 These goals take into consideration important trends in the state and local economy.
-The goals are presented to the college community through the President's Council and annually at the Board meeting (IV.B-30).
+The goals are presented to the college community through the President's Council and annually at a Board meeting (IV.B-32).

-The CEO leads the college's strategic planning committee.
-This committee meets regularly to review progress on the current plan and to review data and research in order to revise future plans.
-The plan outlines strategies and goals for the college (IV.B-31).
-The strategic plan is aligned with the educational and facilities master plans.
-These documents serve as blueprints for achieving enhanced student success.
-Together these documents set the goals and priorities of the college.
+The CEO leads the college's Strategic Planning Committee, which meets regularly to review progress on the current plan, review data and research, and revise the plan for the future (IV.B-33).
+The strategic plan supports the educational and facilities master plans to set the goals and priorities of the college.

-The CEO leads the college's effort to establish and communicate about the integrated planning process.
-The process is meant to provide opportunities for important trends to be identified and addressed.
-With Leadership from The CEO, the college has modified et the integrated planning and shared governance processes (IV.B-32, IV.B-33) Lastly, the CEO has led a updating of the Educational Master Plan, Facilities Master Plan, and Strategic Plan which set goals and priorities (IV.B-4, IV.B-5, IV.B-31)
+The CEO leads the college's integrated planning process and has led the college in updates of the integrated planning and shared governance processes (IV.B-27, IV.B-34).
+Since 2017 the CEO has led updates of the Educational Master Plan, Facilities Master Plan, and Strategic Plan, changing that document from a five-year to three-year timeframe (IV.B-4, IV.B-5, IV.B-33).